compsocialscience/summer-institute/2026/sharjah/apply.md

 #### Can I participate in SICSS-Sharjah if I have already participated in SICSS at another location?

 Unfortunately, no. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+#### Can I apply if I completed my PhD more than three years ago?

+Yes.
+We understand that access to opportunities and career trajectories are not the same for everyone, particularly in the Global South.
+We still encourage you to apply and to provide context in your application so it can be taken into consideration during the review process.